Physics-50/Module-2/docs/week1.md

 This week's checkpoint will be submitted in two parts.

 **Part 1: Practice calculation**
-**You can resubmit Module 2, checkpoint 1, Part 1 as many times as you like until you get the correct answer (it is autograded and will give you and immediate response).
-For this part (only) it is also okay to "save" your responses to the individual questions.**
+*You may resubmit Module 2, checkpoint 1, Part 1 as many times as you like until you get the correct answer (it is auto-graded and will give you an immediate response).
+For this part **only** it is also okay to "save" your responses to the individual questions.*

  You should do part 1 before part 2.
 You may find it helpful to attempt part 1 before your time in lab.
 You should make use of the image below when completing part 1 of the checkpoint (it is also included in the assignment on Gradescope):